 I am a Toronto-based conservation photojournalist and visual storyteller working to express the inextricable link between people and planet.

 My work is deeply rooted in a documentary approach that bear’s witness to humanity’s ecological footprint–the human demand on nature.
-This work is principally carried out in designated protected places and in sensitive wild spaces that still need protection.
-For me, visual storytelling is a way to start a dialogue I believe is of the utmost importance: we’re not apart from nature, but very much part of it.
+This work is carried out in protected places such as in national parks and marine reserves to celebrate nature’s pristine majesty where it still exists, and in wild spaces in peril like deforested areas and polluted rivers that still need protection.
+For me, visual storytelling is a way to start an essential dialogue about protecting habitat and wildlife so we all can benefit–we are not apart from nature, but very much part of it.

 I collaborate with domestic and international publications, NGOs, charities, corporations, philanthropists, Indigenous nations, and with a growing community of online advocates who align with my values.